nkrvlsi/VSDSquadron_Labs/README.md

 # VSDSquadron_Labs
 # *Task 1.
 C-lab & RISC-V lab: counting sum of numbers from 1 to n *
 ==============================
-## Objective: c-code for counting sum of numbers from 1 to n.
+## Objective: write c-code for counting sum of numbers from 1 to n.
 Identify number of assembly instructions for the same code.

 Note: we already installed RISC-V toolchain.
 1. write c-code file with gvim editor